 A: We strongly believe in teamwork to get the optimal outcome for the baby.
 Each healthcare provider brings different expertise to the care.
 Lactation consultants are very knowledgeable about the changes brought about after the release procedure and will help to guide the parents and baby through the sometimes stressful process.

 A: Typically 4-6 minutes for release of tongue and lip.

 Q: How should we prepare for the appointment?

 A: Do not feed the baby 1 hour before the appointment.
 Bring a swaddle blanket or a velcro swaddle with you.
 Complete the registration and health history questionnaire before arriving at the office.

 Q: Can I be in the room during the procedure?

-A: We strongly recommend the parents not be in the room, as it is an emotionally upsetting experience to see the baby crying.
-Please be assured we will do everything to keep your baby comfortable.
-Local anesthetic is usually administered in the appropriate dosage to keep the baby comfortable during the procedure.
-Crying is inevitable, babies don’t like our fingers in their mouths....
+A: We strongly recommend that the parents not be in the room, as it is an emotionally upsetting experience to see the baby crying.
+Please be assured that we will do everything to keep your baby comfortable.
+A local anesthetic is usually administered in the appropriate dosage to keep the baby comfortable during the procedure.
+Crying is inevitable; babies don’t like our fingers in their mouths...
 Who does?